 I think I’ll share a little anecdote today.
 This isn’t typical of this blog; I don’t normally share personal stories, and focus strictly on my thoughts about the Tarot.
 But some of you may be wondering,* why does this guy who calls himself the Sentinel use the Tarot?
 How did it all begin?
 Well, I’m feeling more open today than usual, so here it is: how I was introduced to the Tarot.

 One thing you should probably know about me to appreciate this story: I was born on Halloween.
 It is my favorite holiday.
 I like everything about it: the decorations, the stories, the other-worldliness of it all.
 Even as I grow older, I still really enjoy the costumes.
-I like to get creative with them.
-It’s one evening where everyone dresses up as someone else.
-I like pretending to be someone else, and I like interacting with others who do the same.
-It really is a night of mischief, and I fit right in.

 A little less than two years ago (as of this writing), Halloween was approaching, and I was suddenly struck with a great idea for a costume that I’d never seen anyone do before…

 Another thing you should probably know about me to appreciate this story: I really enjoy kick-ass rock n’ roll.
-One of my favorite classic rock bands is Led Zeppelin (most classic rock fans ought to feel the same way).
+One of my favorite classic rock bands is Led Zeppelin (many classic rock fans feel the same way).
 They are like the alchemy of the rock music world, with the four individual members coming together to create something that is all of them, yet distinct from any one of them.
 Led Zeppelin is the Quintessence of Rock Music.